1982 Loft Law

 rent control legislation, which limits the ability of landlords to increase the rent of certain long-term tenants.
-The artists' loft law requires that the tenant be certified by either the New York State council on the arts or the city's department of cultural affairs.
-While this law applied to any city of at least one million in New York State, only New York City has such population.
+The artists' loft law requires that the tenant be certified by either the New York State Council on the Arts or the city's department of Cultural Affairs.
+While this law applied to any city of at least one million in New York State, only New York City has such a population.